OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ---

 ## Configuring the components created.
 Now that you have created the mobile app UI layout, you have to configure the different components.
-Let's configure the components!!
+This is easy, but you have to be focused!
+Let's go!!

-The photo name will be the join of the first Input Text field (User Name), the second Input Text field (Photo Name) and a random number that the phone use when you take a photo with the camera.
+The photo name will be the join of the first Input Text field (User Name), the second Input Text field (Photo Name) and a random number that your phone automatically generates whenever you take a photo with its camera.
 The result should be something similar to
 ```sh
 userXX-photoXX-0934750743058743095.jpg
 ```